One of the six remaining undefeated NFL teams will be on the field in Cincinnati on Sunday when Seattle visits.

 Cleveland (1-3) at Baltimore (1-3)

 The Ravens have won 13 of the past 14 games between these teams, and the Browns' last win in Baltimore was in 2007.
-Both clubs have been involved in some tight outcomes so far: The Browns have lost past two games by a total of 10 points and the Ravens' three defeats have been by a combined 14 points.
+Both clubs have been involved in some tight outcomes so far: The Browns have lost the past two games by a total of 10 points, and the Ravens' three defeats have been by a combined 14 points.